Andipstha/theFusion-Project-I/README.md

 This project is licensed under the [MIT License](LICENSE), which means you have the freedom to use, modify, and distribute the code as long as you include the original license file.

 ---

-Feel free to customize this README according to your project's specific details.
-Good luck with your Library Management System project!